-May 24 at 10 am: Sunday service livestreamed on Facebook Live
+10 am: Holy Eucharist Rite II livestreamed on Facebook Live and YouTube

 Lectionary Bible Study

-Currently, Bible Study is meeting remotely, using GoToMeeting online (akin to Zoom).
-Information about connecting to GoToMeeting on Wednesday morning is sent to the parish a few days prior to the meeting and can also be found here
+Currently, Bible Study is meeting remotely, using Zoom.
+Information about connecting to Zoom on Wednesday morning is sent to the parish a few days prior to the meeting and can also be found here

 .
-A GoToMeeting app is available for tablets and smartphones.
 Dial-in is also available for those who wish to join without video.